-The year 2020 has only accelerated the wheels of digital transformation with the global pandemic.
+The year 2020 has only accelerated the wheels of Digital Transformation Trends with the global pandemic.
 Last year alone was able to produce more digital transformation than the last decade.

 Image Credit: research.aimultiple.com

 The transformation effort of business organizations is already underway at scale.
 Here, are some statistics on how the digital reformation industry is taking moving: